Eye, Ear and Skin Pet Care Checklist for CatsBy Sam Weeks | December 1, 2020

 If you notice your cat licking or scratching themself more than usual, it could be a sign that they are suffering from a skin infection.

 - Atopy (allergies)

 - Pest-related irritation (including fleas, ticks and parasites)

 Diet can also play a factor in the condition of your cat’s skin.
 Food that is full of high quality protein, essential fatty acids and antioxidants will provide valuable nutrients to improve skin health and protect against infections.

 Ear, eye and skin conditions are very common amongst cats and it is almost guaranteed that your four legged friend will suffer from an infection at some point in their life.
 Luckily, Vets on Call is on hand to provide convenient and professional veterinary assistance in the comfort of your own home.
-Download our handy app to book a house call vet or contact us today to find out more.
+If you want vet in Fitzroy, Brunswick, Richmond, Bundoora or across Melbourne, download our handy app to book a house call vet or contact us today to find out more.